vmware/weathervane/doc/userDocs/usersGuide.md

 30204 as an example.
 1. In a browser which can access the node EXTERNAL-IP address, enter the URL `https://192/168.20.20:30204`, where you should replace the IP address and port number with the information from the previous steps.
+You may need to accept security overrides as Weathervane uses self-signed certificates.
 1. The UI will load in the browser.
 You can log in with the username `guest@foobar.xyz` and the password `guest`.
 At this point you can join auctions, bid on items, and explore the rest of the application.
 Note that not